Skeldon, Guyana

-The Watch Station Skeldon hill stands on the site of a WW2 gun battery.

 Skeldon is a small town in eastern coastal Guyana, on the estuary of the Corentyne River, which forms Guyana's border with Suriname.
 As of 2012, it had a population of 2,275.
 Skeldon and Springlands have been administratively merged into Corriverton.

 Economy

 Sugar production forms the backbone to the local economy.
 The Guyana Sugar Corporation, Guyana's main sugar processing company, has a factory and works at Skeldon.